• Skip to primary navigation

 Sausage Stuffed Spaghetti Squash

 I usually make this recipe every week for my son and his friends.
 I’m so glad I can give the kids something different with less fat.
-If you enjoy eating healthy vegetables as much as we do, please make sure to explore these delicious recipes:
+If you enjoy eating healthy vegetables as much as we do, please enjoy!

 Follow me on PINTEREST and FACEBOOK to get more recipe ideas!